-R 338.1833.
-This rule pertains to adoption of standards.
-The rule revision adopts the updated ethical code.
 A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.

 Promulgation of rules related to licensure is necessary under statute.
-This supplies a regulatory framework for the practice of applied behavior analysis.
+This supplies a regulatory framework for the practice of medicine.
 The proposed changes supply greater clarity to licensees and aid in understanding the requirements of the rules.